Recipe: Thin Crust Pizza

 4

-Turn the dough out onto a lightly floured surface, and knead for a couple of minutes until it’s smooth and even and let rest for 30 minutes.
+Turn the dough out onto a lightly floured surface, and knead for a minute until it’s smooth and even and let rest for at least 2 hours.
 You can place this dough in the refrigerator overnight as well in a sealed bag.

 5

-To cook: Heat oven to 425 degrees, divide the dough in to 2 parts and roll each of the balls out to 12" circles on a lightly floured surface.
+To cook: Heat oven to 215°C degrees with a pizza stone inside.
+Divide the dough into 2 parts and roll each of the balls out to thin circles on a lightly floured surface (or on baking paper for extra ease).

 6